-DEVELOPM ENT APPLICATION F REQUIREMENTS Plan / Document When Required Information Streetscape Analysis Development that proposes a new vehicle crossing (driveway).
-A Streetscape Analysis must: Provide a comparison between the current and proposed onstreet parking provision and layout; Provide an analysis of the character of the street and whether vehicular access will adversely impact the streetscape; and Demonstrate how pedestrian and cyclist accessibility and safety is maintained.
-Floor, Elevation, Roof Plans and Sections All development applications involving building work and change of use.
+DEVELOPMENT APPLICATION REQUIREMENTS Plan / Document When Required Information Streetscape Analysis Development that proposes a new vehicle crossing (driveway).
+A Streetscape Analysis must: Provide a comparison between the current and proposed on- street parking provision and layout; Provide an analysis of the character of the street and whether vehicular access will adversely impact the streetscape; and Demonstrate how pedestrian and cyclist accessibility and safety is maintained.
+Floor, Elevation, Roof Plans and Sections All development applications involving building work and change of use. safety is maintained.
 Floor Plans must be at a scale not less than 1:100 and include: Existing and proposed works on each floor including roof plans; Calculable GFA for proposal; Room sizes and intended uses/works; Ventilation systems, air conditioning, solar panels and satellite dishes; Setbacks from boundaries and adjoining buildings including window openings, doors and external living areas; Outdoor spaces, such as balconies with dimensions and any ancillary structures; Details of any devices/measures to address amenity issues e.g. screening, window details; Fencing or retaining walls; Swimming pools/spas and associated works including the location of the pool filter and pool motor; RLs of the pool coping in relation to the existing ground levels of the subject premises and adjoining premises; and External lighting.
-All ventilation systems, air conditioning, satellite dishes and screening.
-Elevation Plans must be at a scale not less than 1:100 and include: Outline of existing buildings; Elevations of all sides of the building or structure; Materials and external finishes; Location of adjoining buildings showing height and setback; Proposed window details; Chimney, lift motor rooms, air conditioning units, solar panels, satellite dishes, and other structure associated with the roof.
-Section Plans must be must be at a scale not less than 1:100 and include: Appropriate number and location of each section; Section line; Room names; Areas of cut/and or fill; Finished ground levels, floor levels, roof line levels and driveway grade; Location of existing trees; and
+The Roof Plan must be at a scale not less than 1:100 and include: Outline of existing buildings; Elevation Plans must be at a scale not less than 1:100 and include: Outline of existing buildings; Elevations of all sides of the building or structure; Materials and external finishes; Location of adjoining buildings showing height and setback; Proposed window details; Chinney, include rooms, an conditioning units, solar panels, satellite dishes, and other structure associated with the roof.
+Section Plans must be must be at a scale not less than 1:100 and include: Appropriate number and location of each section; Section line; Room names; Areas of cut/and or fill; Finished ground levels, floor levels, roof line levels and driveway grade;